alyssamichelle/KUI-buttons/README.md

 }
 ```

- # Creating the Variable style sheet
+ ## Creating the Variable stylesheet

-If you check out the `app.component.sass`, you will see that I imported a variable stylesheet.
+If you check out the `app.component.sass`, you will see that I created and imported a variable stylesheet.
 This is a place for us to store global style variables, like the ones already there:

 **app.component.sass**
 ```sass